 Later, from 1536 to 1591, the region was occupied by the Bernese.
 During that time, Yvoire was looted, its fortifications dismantled, and as a result, it lost its military role.

 Yvoire became forgotten and simply became a village of farmers and fishermen, and stayed this way for hundreds of years.
-Only the XXth century put Yvoire back on the maps.
+Only the 20th century put Yvoire back on the maps.
 Then it started becoming a popular tourist destination thanks to its well-preserved medieval buildings.

-Things To Do In Yvoire Medieval Village
+Things To Do In Yvoire, Medieval Village In France

 Nernier Gate & Rovoree Gate: Yvoire medieval gates

 Nernier and Rovoree Gates (fr.
 Porte de Nernier and Porte de Rovoree) date back to the 14th century.
-In the middle ages, they controlled access to Yvoire village.
+In the Middle Ages, they controlled access to Yvoire village.
 The Nernier Gate, also known as the Porte de Geneve (Geneva Gate), gives access to the village from the West.
 On the other side, Porte de Rovorée, also known as Porte de Thonon (Thonon Gate), gives access to Yvoire from the East.

 Nowadays, these two gates will teleport you back in time hundreds of years.
 Just go through them and you’ll see that for yourself.
 Anyway, wait no more, come with us and see for yourself.